evshary/cheat-sheet/Tools/github.md

 * Go to Organization => Action => Runners

 * Click "New runner" and follow the steps to setup your server.
+  - While running `run.sh` on your server, it'll prompt to enter password if GitHub action include "sudo apt-get" command.
+You can add "apt-get" into sudoers for the current user.

 * Note that add "runs-on: [self-hosted, Linux, X64]" in your action jobs.